 Much of the talk in the Miami-Dade County soccer world has been focused on The Miami FC of the North American Soccer League.
 Between its 14-game unbeaten run and its two victories in U.S. Open Cup competition against Major League Soccer opposition, it’s worth talking about.
-However, a boiling rivalry has formed in a lower division, and a conference championship may come down to a local derby between these two clubs: Miami United FC and Miami Fusion FC.
+However, a boiling rivalry has formed in a lower division, and the NPSL Sunshine Conference championship may come down to a local derby between these two clubs: Miami United FC and Miami Fusion FC.

 Miami-Dade County has largely dominated this conference since the NPSL underwent realignment in 2013.
 With the exception of that season, a team from Miami-Dade has won the conference title in each year.
 In fact, Miami United and Miami Fusion have alternated conference titles since 2014.
 Miami United won first in 2014, then Miami Fusion won in its first season in 2016.
 Miami United returned to the top last season, but continuing the pattern, Miami Fusion currently sits atop the conference:

 As an additional feather in Miami Fusion’s cap, the squad currently sits atop the NPSL’s league-run Power Rankings, which is calculated by points gained per match.